asterisk/documentation/docs/Configuration/Channel-Drivers/Motif/Calling-using-Google.md

----

-**Tip: Using Google's voicemail** Another method for accomplishing the sending of the DTMF event is to use Dial option "D." The D option tells Asterisk to send a specified DTMF string after the called party has answered.
+!!! tip Using Google's voicemail** Another method for accomplishing the sending of the DTMF event is to use Dial option "D." The D option tells Asterisk to send a specified DTMF string after the called party has answered.
 DTMF events specified before a colon are sent to the **called** party.
-DTMF events specified after a colon are sent to the **calling** party.
+DTMF events specified after a colon are sent to the **calling
+    party.

     In this example then, one does not need to actually answer the call first, though one should still wait at least a second for things, like STUN setup, to finish.
 This means that if the called party doesn't answer, Google will resort to sending the call to one's Google Voice voicemail box, instead of leaving it at Asterisk.

----
+[//]: # (end-tip)